2021 IFAF Women's Flag Football World Championship

 The 2021 IFAF Women's Flag Football World Championships was the 10th World Championships in women's flag football.
 The tournament took place in Jerusalem, Israel, from 6 to 8 December 2021.
+The top seven teams, not including the United States, qualified for the 2022 World Games.

 Venue

 Denmark was scheduled to host the 2020 edition only for it to be canceled due to the coronavirus pandemic.

 The International Federation of American Football (IFAF) selected Israel to host the Flag Football World Championships for 2021.
 The Kraft Family Sports Campus in Jerusalem was originally scheduled to stage the men's and women's events, but due to expected high winds the games were played at Teddy Stadium.

 Tournament groups

 After the group ballot, 18 teams were divided into 2 groups of 5 a 2 groups of 4.
 In the group stage each team played each other once, while the second stage of the event included play-offs and placement matches.

 The two best teams of group A and B went directly to the quarter-final.

 Russia competed as Team Neutral due to sanctions imposed in compliance of the Court of Arbitration for Sport decision in the Russian Anti-Doping Agency case.